About the Farm

 Our passion is for the farming lifestyle, the beauty of the Skagit Valley and the quality and taste of our blueberries.
-As the second family to own the farm, our goal is to create a vibrant, community oriented You-Pick and We-Pick Farm that provides a safe, fun place for families to enjoy picking and eating blueberries right off the bush.
-For this reason, we are transitioning our fields to Certified Organic.
+As the second family to own the farm, our goal was to create a vibrant, community oriented You-Pick and We-Pick Farm that provides a safe, fun place for families to enjoy picking and eating blueberries right off the bush.
+For this reason, we transitioned this historic fields to Certified Organic.
 What this means is that we only spread Organic composts and have stopped the use of any conventional herbicide and pesticide sprays.
-We are two years into the transition and will be complete in 2014.

 As for us personally, Harley is a former Seattle Times photojournalist that continues to specialize in farm photography.
 His books are available online and in the store.
-Susan is a freelance commercial director that works wherever the job takes her.
-Their daughter Amelia, who designed the logo is a graphic designer at the Sid Lee agency in Montreal and their son Wylie, whose hands are featured in the berry painting, is going into the 8th grade at Edison Elementary.
+Susan is a former television commercial director.
+Their daughter, Amelia is a graphic designer in Montreal and does all the farm’s branding and packaging.
+Their son Wylie, whose hands are featured in the berry painting, works on farm in the summer is a 9th grader at Burlington-Edison.

 We hear stories all the time about Dorothy and Gus Anderson and how all the kids, who are now the parents of our son’s classmates, used to pick at the farm.
-We’re happy to take on the challenge of the Bow blueberry legacy and are enjoying the farm immensely.
+We’ve been happy to taking on the challenge of the Bow blueberry legacy and are enjoying the farm immensely.

 Thanks for checking in to read our story.